 The students will sign program policies and a contract for clinical performance as they enter the Practical Nurse program.
 Credits earned 5 or more calendar years earlier will be reviewed by the appropriate Department Chair, Lead Faculty, and/or the Registrar, who may require repetition of any course in which the content has substantially changed.
 A minimum grade of "C" must be attained in all courses.
 A grade of "C" must be achieved in the lecture and lab portion of Nursing Fundamentals I, Nursing Fundamentals II, Medical/Surgical Nursing and Maternal Child Nursing before entering the course clinicals.
-If a student obtains less than a grade of "Satisfactory" (75%) in any portion of Nursing Fundamentals I, Nursing Fundamentals I, Nursing Fundamentals II, Medical/Surgical Nursing or Maternal Child Clinical, the entire course(s) will have to be repeated.
+If a student obtains less than a grade of "Satisfactory" (75%) in any portion of Nursing Fundamentals I, Nursing Fundamentals II, Medical/Surgical Nursing or Maternal Child Clinical, the entire course(s) will have to be repeated.

 Due to the competition for available slots in the program, all courses within the nursing program may be repeated only one time.
+Please note that repeating a course does not guarantee entry into the program.
+Program entry is dependent upon available slots.
 Failure to obtain a "C" and "Satisfactory" the second time will result in dismissal from the Practical Nurse program.

-A limited number of students will be accepted into the program on a part-time status at the discretion of the practical nurse faculty.
-Full-time students will be given priority during enrollment into clinical experiences.
+A limited number of students will be accepted into the program on a part time status at the discretion of the practical nurse faculty.
+Full time students will be given priority during enrollment into clinical experiences.